What Is a Permalink? Everything You Need to Know

 Even so, changing published permalinks needs to be done with care.

-Tips to Change a Permalink without Hurting SEO
+Tips to Change a Permanent Link without Hurting SEO

 If the 301 redirects are not set up, your website will have missing URLs and broken permalinks.
 People will automatically leave your site when they find the link is not working, causing a high bounce rate.

 Search engines will also reduce your site’s organic ranking, not wanting to lead people to an error message or blank page.
-Hence, you will lose traffic and also the profit you’re making through the site.
+Hence, by hurting your SEO, you will lose traffic and also the profit you’re making through the site.

 Furthermore, there’s a chance that your site will get penalized if you have too many broken links.